vlmarkov/self-driving-car/ros2-modules/README.md

 - each module implements it's own step
 - all modules gather into exectution pipeline
 - **main module is main-pipeline**
-- manual-control module used to turn on/of auto/pilot mode, and has the highest command priority to minimize input lag between remote command and stop vehicle event
+- manual-control module used to turn on/off auto-pilot mode and remotly control
+  - has the highest command priority
+  - to minimize input lag between remote command and actual vehicle event

 ## Exectuion Pipeline
 ```